JoshuaFeldman17/highmoon-nebula/README.md

 # High Moon: Nebula

-**Nebula** is a modular, solar-powered weather sensing mesh designed for hikers.
-Each node can be deployed in almost any environment to collect live environmental data such as:
+**Nebula** is a modular, solar-powered weather sensing mesh designed for hikers and outdoor explorers.
+Each node can be deployed in nearly any environment to collect real-time environmental data, including:

 - Temperature
 - Humidity
 - Wind speed & direction
 - Light level / UV index
 - LoRa-based or local wireless communication

 ---

 ## Goals

-- Provide real-time microclimate insights along hiking
+- Deliver real-time microclimate insights along hiking routes and remote trails
-- Require minimal maintenance (solar, sleep modes, durable casing)
+- Require minimal maintenance (solar power, deep sleep modes, weatherproof casing)
-- Be open-source and fully modifiable by others
+- Be fully open-source and modifiable by others
-- Function autonomously
+- Operate autonomously without constant user intervention

 ---

-## Hardware (planned/minimum)
+## Hardware (Planned)

-- ESP32 / STM32-based microcontroller
+- ESP32 or STM32-based microcontroller
-- Environmental sensor (e.g., DHT22, BME280, SHT31)
+- Environmental sensor (e.g., DHT22, BME280, or SHT31)
-- Anemometer (simple DC motor-based or mechanical)
+- Anemometer (e.g., DC motor-based or mechanical wind cup)
-- Solar panel + battery + wind turbine
+- Power supply: Solar panel + battery (optionally with wind micro-generator)
-- LoRa module
+- LoRa module for low-power, long-range communication

 ---

 ## Part of the High Moon Ecosystem

-**High Moon** is a collection of open-source tools designed to support exploration and the outdoors.
+**High Moon** is a collection of open-source tools designed to empower exploration and self-reliance in the outdoors.
-Nebula is the weather-awareness layer.
+**Nebula** is the weather-awareness layer of that vision.

 ---

 ## License

-MIT License
+This project is licensed under the [MIT License](LICENSE).